Sugar Land Hospital & ER Care Diagnostic Services

 What is a Flu Test?

 A flu test is comprised of several evaluation methods to determine if you have influenza.
 If seasonal flu is very widely spread within the community, sometimes symptoms are enough for a doctor to determine if a patient has the flu.
 If flu-like symptoms are present (see symptoms below) such as a very heavy cough and fever, the exam will include a thorough physical.
-If the St. Michael’s Emergency Room doctor suspects it could be pneumonia, the patient might require a chest x-ray.
+If the St. Michael’s ER doctor suspects it could be pneumonia, the patient might require a chest x-ray.

 Test results can be developed very quickly so the attending doctor can decide what type of treatment (if any) is appropriate.
 Since the flu is a viral condition, the doctor will generally treat the symptoms.
 If the patient is diagnosed with bacterial pneumonia, he or she would be put on an antibiotic in addition to receiving medications to make the patient more comfortable.